Johns Hopkins Medicine is providing outpatient infusion therapy in Maryland for patients with COVID-19.

 This therapy is not authorized for use in patients who:

 - Require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to an underlying non-COVID-19-related comorbidity

 The allocation methodology is based on duration of symptom onset (longest to be prioritized).
 There is no further risk stratification based on other clinical characteristics at this point.
 Which treatment is administered will be decided based on availability and logistics.

 There is a chance that a patient’s clinical condition may change in the time between referral and arrival at the infusion center, and the patient may no longer be eligible for this treatment.
 We urge providers to discuss this with patients, and help manage their expectations.

-Referring providers should reference these provider fact sheets:
+Referring providers should reference the provider fact sheet: